VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 It can take a few minutes to start it.
 Ultimately you will see the "home page" with all the content of the Github repository.

 2. You can first __test the Notebook with the pre-loaded data__.
-To do this, click on “Stats_Angle2Ablation.ipynb”.
-This will start a new tab on your browser with the Jupyter notebook named “Statistics for Angle to ablation Analysis”.
+To do this, click on “A2A_Tmlps_Stats.ipynb”.
+This will start a new tab on your browser with the Jupyter notebook.
 Then, follow the instructions in the notebook itself.

 3. To perform your own analysis, __upload your own data__.
  	- On the "home page", click "New" and "Folder" in the top right corner.